Friday, January 16, 2026

 1. Environmental Conditions

-The first thing you must consider in your wire harness design among several factors is to determine the physical environmental conditions where your harness is going to be exposed.
+The first thing you must consider in your wire harness design, among several factors, is to determine the physical environmental conditions where your harness is going to be exposed.

-Example of these conditions are as follows
+Examples of these conditions are as follows

-· Extreme temperatures (hot or cold) Like wires to be routed near an engine or exhaust
+· Extreme temperatures (hot or cold) like wires to be routed near an engine or exhaust

 · Areas with moisture/water, dirt/debris, oil, or chemicals.